deurzen/nugget/README.md

 #### Copy
 To quickly copy a nugget, use the copy command.
-This command takes two arguments, the first one being the name of the nugget you want to move, the second being the name of the new nugget.
+This command takes two arguments, the first one being the name of the nugget you want to copy, the second being the name of the new nugget.

 <pre>
 nugget copy <i>source</i> <i>destination</i>
 </pre>